FAQ

 3. Will it be safe?

 The short answer is that with basic common sense, and advice from our partnered NGO, there is no reason for concern.
-The entire TGL Staff and our trusted photographers/team leaders are all well-traveled and have great knowledge on the do’s and don’t's.
-That being said, we strive to provide a safe, comfortable environment in which participants can experience, learn, and grow in a new culture.
-Of course, travel in developing nations is different from travel in a developed nation and certain logical cautions will be taken, based on what is recommended by the non-profit.
-However, one of the goals of a TGL trip is to really experience a culture, so particpants can expect a unique, “off-the-beaten path” experience.
-We want to immerse the team in the culture, the food, the music, the language, the colours, and the nuances of a country and it’s people while at the same time ensuring safety for our team.
+The entire TGL Staff and our trusted photographers/team leaders are all well-traveled and have great knowledge on the do’s and don’t’s.
+We strive to provide a safe, comfortable environment in which participants can experience, learn, and grow in a new culture.
+Of course, travel in developing nations is different from travel in a developed nation.
+However, one of the goals of a TGL trip is to really experience a culture, so participants can expect a unique, but safe, “off-the-beaten path” experience.
+We want to immerse the team in the culture, the food, the music, the language, the colours, and the nuances of a country and its people while at the same time ensuring safety for our team.
 We seek to walk the line between these two goals, and we believe we walk it very well.

 4. How do I apply?

-Applications are found within workshops, over here.
+Applications are found within workshops.
 Click on the trip you are interested in, and then click on “Apply Now”.

-We accept applications for a certain time period which is announced in our newsletter and on our fan sites.
+We accept applications for a certain time period which is announced in our newsletter and on our social sites.
 We review the applications and begin to build the team.
 Our goal is always to take a team with a variety of backgrounds, ages, occupations, skill level, and experience.
 We feel this builds a better team dynamic and ensures there is room for everyone.
 We review all applications.
-We work partly on a first-come-first-served basis – but we do also consider how emotionally prepared the applicant is for international travel to a developing nation, as culture shock and poverty awareness can be extremely stressful for an unprepared volunteer.
+We work only partly on a first-come-first-served basis – being considerate of those who were first to apply and maybe have waited a long time for the chance – but we do also consider how emotionally prepared the applicant is for international travel to a developing nation, as culture shock and poverty awareness can be extremely stressful for an unprepared volunteer.
 All these things are considered when building our teams.

 6. What is covered in the trip fee?

-Trip fees vary from country to country but will include accommodation, transportation, activities, a translator (if necessary), entrance fees to parks or sites, and a substantial donation to the non-profit organization.
-Some trips cover meals.
-Trip fees do not include flights.
+Trip fees vary from country to country but will include airport transfers, accommodation, transportation, activities, a translator or guide when needed, entrance fees to parks or sites, meals, and a solid donation to the non-profit organization.
+Essentially, everything once you leave the airport, til you go back to the airport (unless you extend your trip).

-First, the NGO receives ample airtime and recognition on our various social networks.
+First, the NGO receives recognition on our various social networks.
 This builds their name and garners attention to their cause.
 Second, we do fundraisers pre-trip from straight cash donations, to camera drives.
 Third, the team on the ground lends a tangible and helpful hand in whatever way necessarily.
-Forth, we donate all photos from the trip back to the NGO for their media and website use — which is vital to the growth and success of an NGO.
+Often we teach photography to the community – even bringing in ten, twenty donated cameras – to inspire, uplift, encourage, support, and otherwise pour into the people.
+Photography is an incredible tool in this regard: you don’t need to read, write, or even speak the same language in order to “point” and “shoot.”
+It’s incredible what the power of creating an image can do for someone!
+Fourth, we donate the best photos from the trip back to the NGO for their media and website use — which is vital to the growth and success of an NGO.
 Fifth, we bring our sponsors onboard to provide anything from Smugmug Prints to Joby tripods to Nik editing software, all of which benefit the NGO and lets them know we stand in solidarity with them and their cause.
 Sixth, we go local: locally run hotels, family-run restaurants, local translators and transportation provides, you name it — we want as much of our trip fees to go back to the local community.
 See question 8 for more information.
+Seventh and most importantly, we share our profits with the NGO.
+This is anywhere from 10 to 50%.
+Why the range?
+Budget, mostly.
+We also make sure we have established a good relationship with the NGO and part of that is donating a smaller amount and seeing accountability for what it went to.
+We also want to be fair between all our NGOs and donate a ballpark similar amount as we go.
+And, of course, we consider the effort required by the NGO to host us – sometimes it’s easy, sometimes it’s a lot of work!
+At any rate, a hefty donation is made to the NGO knowing full well that cash is king and while photos are important and precious and impactful, they can’t pay the bills.
 Lastly, we remain partners with the same NGOs and offer repeat trips.
 We only partner with one NGO per country as an act of solidarity, and seek to grow that relationship over the years.

 8. Where do the profits go?